The Online Form Builder Blog

 Each time a form is loaded, FormSmarts customizes it based on the language preferences set in the user’s browser.
 Common text, error, help and confirmation messages will be displayed in the form user’s preferred language, not necessarily in the language you used to create the form.
 For example, if you built a form in English but some of your visitors have set Spanish as their preferred language, those users will see the form questions and the text you entered in English, and help and confirmation messages in Spanish.

-Setting the Form to Use a Specific Language
+Setting a Form to Use a Specific Language

 Dynamic language selection explained in the last section provides the best user experience in most cases.
 This approach however becomes awkward when the main language of the form and the preferred language of the form user employ a different reading direction.
 If you have built a form in a right-to-left (RTL) language (Arabic or Hebrew) and expect all form users to understand that language and a number of them to use a browser set to a left-to-right (LTR) language auch as English, then you should set the language of the form as explained next.